 Exploring how technology influences young people

-In his first week of high school, all the students were told to “take out your phones and photograph your homework”.
-Needless to say, it was only one other child and my foster son who were left scribbling down the homework as the bell rang for the next class.
+In his first week of high school, the teacher asked the students to “take out your phones and photograph your homework”.
+Needless to say he was in the minority who had to quickly write down the homework as the bell rang for the next class.

 Emotional attachment to the internet